 Die-in-a-Day Scavenger Hunt

-Visitors can follow the process by visiting participating exhibitor booths throughout all four buildings of IMTS.
-Those short on time can view the fabrication process on a 90” monitor within the ETC. Additive manufacturing, or 3D printing, has the potential to revitalize the tool and die sector in the United States, in addition to providing national capabilities to local ecosystems.
-Participating booths include:
+Visitors followed the process by visiting participating exhibitor booths throughout all four buildings of IMTS.
+Additive manufacturing, or 3D printing, has the potential to revitalize the tool and die sector in the United States, in addition to providing national capabilities to local ecosystems.
+Participating booths included:

 - Step 1: 3D print the dies